integer-net/Solr/doc/manual.md

     This may happen if you have many store views.
 We recommend switching the indexing mode of the `integernet_solr` index to "Manually" and do a full reindex at night via cronjob if possible.

-3. **Product information on the results page should be different for different customer groups, but is the same for all**
+3. **Product information on the results page should be different for different customer groups, but it's the same for all**
     Turn off `Search Results -> Use HTML from Solr Index` in this case so the product HTML will be regenerated at every call.
     Please not that this will affect the performance of the search result page.

-4. **Product information on the autosuggest window should be different for different customer groups, but is the same for all**
+4. **Product information on the autosuggest window should be different for different customer groups, but it's the same for all**
     As the product HTML will always be stored in the Solr index, this is impossible.
-Try to modify the HTML in `template/integernet/solr/autosuggest/item.phtml` so it doesn't contain customer specific information any more (e.g. prices).
+Try to modify the HTML in `template/integernet/solr/autosuggest/item.phtml` so it doesn't contain customer specific information anymore (e.g. prices).